macko911/monitoring-service/readme.md

 Frontend is served at http://localhost:3000
 Backend is served at http://localhost:8080

+Code changes are propagated without having to manually restart the servers.

 We use `concurrently` package to run multiple npm scripts at the same time, ensuring cross-platform compatibility.